-You can support at home by talking about what they are doing at school and any successes and challenges they encounter.
-Maybe talk about your experiences with Design & Technology at school and how things may have changed with technological advances.
-Discuss how the skills and experiences may relate to a job you do or have done, or relative or family friend does, so it may spark an interest in potential careers etc.

-When encountering problems in and around the home or out and about, ask how they would do it differently, fostering an inquisitive and problem-solving nature.
-Be aware of current affairs and the challenges facing the world around us by watching television programmes with a Design & Technology/engineering focus.
+You can support at home by talking with your son about what they are doing at school and any successes and challenges they have encountered.
+Maybe talk about your experiences with Design and Technology at school and how things may have changed with technological advances.
+Discuss how the skills and experiences may relate to a job you do or have done, or that a relative or family friend does, so it may spark an interest in potential careers, etc. When encountering problems in and around the home or out and about, ask your son how he would do it differently, fostering an inquisitive and problem-solving nature.
+Be aware of current affairs and the challenges facing the world around us by watching television programmes with a Design and Technology/engineering focus.
 Visit local exhibitions such as The Big Bang Fair at the NEC in March each year.

-Design & Technology at secondary school can be very different than primary school, so a series of videos has been created for the boys to watch about the processes and equipment they'll be using.
-Some of the homework will be to watch these and make necessary notes ready for the following lesson, other homework will be design/sketching activities and online quizzes covering theory knowledge of materials and processes we use.
+Design and Technology at secondary school can be very different than primary school, so I've created a series of videos for the boys to watch about the processes and equipment they will be using.
+Some of the homework tasks will be to watch these and make notes in preparation for the following lesson; other homework tasks will be design/sketching activities and online quizzes covering theory knowledge of materials and processes we use.